Xyfir/Documentation/xyfir-market/buyers.md

 In this section we'll explain what all the fields and values on a sales thread mean.

 - **Price** - The price of the item being sold in USD.
 Why USD?
-Because it is stable, widely used, and easily converted to fiat or crypto currencies.
+It's generally stable, widely used, and easily converted to fiat or crypto currencies.
 USD is always used as the fixed price point, but not always accepted directly by the seller.
-- **Sold By** - The user who is selling the item, followed by a link to their r/xyMarketStats thread.
+- **Sold By** - The user who is selling the item, followed by a link to their [r/xyMarketStats](https://www.reddit.com/r/xyMarketStats) thread.
 - **Description** - The seller's description of what they're selling.
 - **Type** - The type of item being sold.
 Has four possible values: `Digital Item`, `Digital Service`, `Physical Item`, `Physical Service`.
 - **Category** - The category for the item being sold.